belovehq/h2d2/README.md

-Once you've configured your SQL GUI to point to H2D2's database (which you just have to do once and for all), viewing a dataset is a straightforward as typing:
+Once you've configured your SQL GUI to point to H2D2's database (which you just have to do once and for all), viewing a dataset is as straightforward as typing:

 ```clojure
     (h2d2 "mydata.csv")